daniil-berg/asyncio-taskpool/README.md

 ## Usage

 Generally speaking, a task is added to a pool by providing it with a coroutine function reference as well as the arguments for that function.
-Here is what that could look like:
+Here is what that could look like in the most simplified form:
 ```python
 from asyncio_taskpool import SimpleTaskPool
 ...